vseinstrumentiru/CDEK/CONTRIBUTING.md

 All changes must be code reviewed.
 Expect reviewers to request that you avoid [common go style mistakes](https://github.com/golang/go/wiki/CodeReviewComments) in your pull requests.

+New code must be covered with tests.
+Modified code should be checked by existing tests.